artefactual/archivematica-docs/user-manual/transfer/dspace.rst

 * mets.xml = the METS file for the item

 3. To process, configure the source directory containing the transfer in the Administration tab of the browser.
-See Administrator manual - Transfer source directories
+See :ref:`Administrator manual - Transfer source directories <admin-dashboard-transfer-source>`.

 4. In the transfer tab, use the dropdown menu to select the DSpace transfer type.